divao-io/docs/README.md

 #### 4. Verify session

-Verify the session on your backend:
+Verify the token on your backend:

 ```js
 import {JWT} from "jose";